-Few places slip through the space-time continuum into a parallel universe circa 1950, but Bornholm in the Baltic Sea, almost manages.
-With its half-timbered fishing villages, cobbled streets, medieval centre and 17th century smoking stacks, only cell-phone masts and cars bring it into the 21st century
+Few places slip into a 1950s parallel universe but Bornholm in the Baltic Sea, almost manages.
+With its half-timbered fishing villages, cobbled streets, medieval centre and 17th century smoking stacks, only 5G masts and cars bring it into the 21st century

 Forget huge hotels, throbbing nightclubs, neon signs, or shopping malls.
-Instead you’ll find chicken-poop crapshoots, yellow cottages criss-crossed with black timberwork, shop windows exhibiting ceramics – there are more galleries than bakeries here – ancient rocks, and little harbours where squealing gulls wheel past low-slung hammocks of sleeping clouds.
+Here you’ll find chicken-poop crapshoots, yellow cottages crisscrossed with black timberwork, shops exhibiting ceramics, bakeries, ancient rocks, and little harbours where squealing gulls wheel past low-slung hammocks of sleeping clouds.
 Ginger cats prowl the alleys, hollyhocks grow on pavements and birds sing from fig trees.
 The place smells of horse dung and smoked herring.
 I loved it.

 To get here from Copenhagen, we crossed the Øresund Bridge connecting Denmark with Sweden and took the ferry from Ystad, a two-and- a-half hour crossing.